solar building

 Net-metering: Net-metering is a billing system that lets homeowners with solar arrays send their unused back to the utility grid.
 This excess may turn into bill credit—hello energy savings!

-Storage battery: A storage battery is usually only used in off-grid solar power systems.
+Storage battery: A storage battery is usually only used in off-grid solar systems.
 It stores electricity during the day for later discharge and use.

 Solar Installation